patricks1/IndexedDataFrames.jl/README.md

    2 │   300      3      6     13
 ```

-The `IndexedDF` has the underlying `DataFrames.DataFrame` as an attribute called `df`.
+The `IndexedDataFrame` has the underlying `DataFrames.DataFrame` as an attribute called `df`.
 However, be cautions about manually modifying that.
-Things like `IndexedDFs.check_uniqueness` don't run when you do that until the next time you access the `IndexedDF`.
+Things like `IndexedDataFrames.check_uniqueness` don't run when you do that until the next time you access the `IndexedDataFrame`.
 In some cases, I might not have built out the specific overload you're looking for, so you'll have to access the underlying `DataFrame`.
 Just be careful with what you do.
 Don't make a new row with the same index value as one that already exists.